 What is mitral stenosis?

 Mitral stenosis means that when the mitral valve opens, it does not open fully.
-It is narrowed (stenosed) when it is open.
+The opening is therefore narrower than normal (stenosed).
 So, there is some restriction of blood flow from the left atrium to the left ventricle.
 This in turn means there is a reduced amount of blood that is pumped out into the body from the left ventricle.
 In general, the more narrowed the valve, the less blood that can get through, the more severe the problem is likely to be.

 What are the causes of mitral stenosis?

 This is the cause in most cases.
 Rheumatic heart disease is a general term which means any heart problem which develops after having an episode of rheumatic fever.